wellcomecollection/docs/projects/2020-q1-preservica-verification.md

 *   Has been successfully copied to the new storage service, or;
 *   Is a file we are happy to delete

-This document describes the verification process.
+This document describes how we completed this verification.

 ## Concepts

 Within Preservica, files are organised into *deliverable units (DUs)*.
-A DU is analogous to a folder in a filesystem hierarchy: DUs can be nested, and each file belongs to exactly one DU.
+A DU is analogous to a directory in a traditional filesystem hierarchy: DUs can be nested, and each file belongs to exactly one DU.

 Each DU has an associated catalogue reference: for example, `b11633682` or `SATIH/43`.
+This tells us which bag in the storage service the files in this DU should be associated with.
 We also know when each DU was created.

 We can get the following metadata about each file from the Preservica SQL database: